rafaelbortoluzzi/profiles/MY_PROFILE_LLM.md

 - Aplicação prática de **Prompt Engineering e RAG** para otimização de custos de IA.
 - Criação de um sistema que competia em pé de igualdade com players nacionais — chegando a ter recursos equivalentes ou superiores ao **Anota.AI** (posteriormente adquirido pelo iFood).
 - Diferencial único: suporte a **pedidos por áudio**, recurso inexistente em concorrentes diretos.

+## Resumo ChatzZAP

+Most recently, with ChatZAP Delivery (2023–present), I built a SaaS platform from scratch, automating restaurant orders and payments with AI and WhatsApp integration.
+Beyond the product build, I also led standardized onboarding flows for 20+ restaurants, processing 200+ orders/day at peak.
+This was an AI-first delivery engine where clients could self-configure menus and start operating immediately — very much aligned with running professional services as a scalable product rather than a consulting effort.

+# Cases

+### Typical onboarding blockers: “The main blockers were incomplete or inconsistent menus from restaurants, lack of structured pricing rules, and occasional difficulties with WhatsApp API or payment gateway setup.
+I created standardized checklists and fallback scripts to resolve these quickly.”

+### Designing repeatable onboarding: “Many restaurants found menu entry too exhausting — typing dozens of items slowed onboarding.
+To solve this, I built a workflow where they simply uploaded a photo or PDF of their menu.
+Using GPT-4, the system parsed item names, categories, and prices, and pre-populated the catalog.
+With one click, the restaurant could review and confirm.
+Combined with default templates and error checks, this reduced onboarding from days to just a few hours and cut support tickets by 70%.
+It turned onboarding into a productized, reusable process.”

+# Here’s a tight, interview-ready answer you can give:

+# Software projects - how manage ?

+“Sure.
+My most relevant PM experience is building ChatZAP Delivery, an AI-powered WhatsApp ordering and customer-service platform for restaurants.
+I led the project end-to-end: I started with discovery, going on-site to map the real workflow and pain points—slow replies on WhatsApp, wrong orders, and delivery mistakes.
+From there, I defined the MVP scope, built the backlog and roadmap, and ran two-week sprints coordinating dev, QA, and integrations (payments, notifications).

+Because I’m AI-first, I used GPT-4 for the conversational flow and classification, Whisper for voice notes, and a Pinecone-based RAG layer to ground answers on each restaurant’s menu and cut token usage by ~40–60%.
+On delivery, I owned status reporting (weekly RAG and exec summaries), risk & change management (e.g., WhatsApp API policy changes, payment outages), and escalations with clear runbooks and SLAs.

+Results: first-response times dropped from minutes to seconds, onboarding a new restaurant became a 5-minute self-serve flow, and we reduced order/delivery mistakes by ~95%.
+My role was part product, part project: keeping scope, timeline, and quality aligned while using AI to automate status reports, summarize customer feedback, and predict where we’d slip so we could correct early.”

+-

+If they probe, have these quick bullets ready:

+Scope & team: multi-tenant SaaS; I coordinated FE/BE devs, QA, and ops; stakeholders were restaurant owners and our support team.

+Governance: roadmap + sprint plan, RAG criteria tied to schedule/cost/risk; simple EVM-style tracking (planned vs. delivered points and effort).

+Top risks: API limits, token costs (mitigated with RAG), payment downtime (circuit breakers + retry queues).

+AI in PM work: ChatGPT templates to draft release notes/status reports, auto-summaries of support tickets, and risk digests from logs.

+---

+# General

+### método de lidar com um cliente crítico em crise: como você investiga, organiza times, comunica e mantém a confiança.
+O segredo é estruturar no formato triagem → investigação → stakeholders → comunicação → resolução.

+### “In this scenario, I would first triage the issue by confirming the scope and impact: which data sets are failing to sync, when the problem started, and whether it affects all or specific integrations.
+I would immediately acknowledge the escalation to the client, confirm that it’s our top priority, and set expectations for frequent status updates.

+### Next, I would assemble a cross-functional response team: Professional Services to manage communication, Engineering/DevOps to investigate logs and API integrations, and Product if a configuration or version issue is suspected.
+Root cause analysis would focus on identifying whether the failure is on our side (API changes, queuing delays, DB bottlenecks) or on the client’s system (credentials expired, schema mismatch).

+### While the technical team works, I would keep the client informed with regular, transparent updates (every few hours if needed).
+If possible, I’d also propose a short-term workaround, such as manual CSV uploads or partial syncs, to allow their marketing team to resume critical campaigns.

+### Once the root cause is confirmed, I would ensure rapid resolution, validate it with the client’s IT team, and run post-resolution monitoring to confirm stability.
+After closure, I’d schedule a follow-up with the client to review the incident, share a clear RCA, and propose preventive measures — for example, additional sync monitoring dashboards or alerts.

+### This approach ensures the client feels prioritized and informed throughout, while also driving a structured, root-cause resolution that restores long-term confidence.”

+### AI USAGE

+“Sure.
+Beyond the technical implementation, I’ve used GenAI tools extensively in my day-to-day work as a project manager:

+- Market & competitor research: Early on, I collected materials from the top 10 competing delivery systems and used GPT-4 to run a deep comparison—strengths, weaknesses, gaps.
+That analysis directly shaped ChatZAP’s differentiators.
+For example, we discovered that none supported audio messages, so we prioritized Whisper API integration as a key market advantage.

+- Voice-of-customer analysis: During discovery with restaurant owners, I kept notes on their pain points.
+I built a small repository and used GPT-4 to cluster and summarize feedback (e.g., delays in answering, wrong orders, poor visibility of deliveries).
+That made decision-making faster and data-driven, instead of anecdotal.

+- Decision support & risk analysis: I often asked GPT to generate pros/cons tables, risk checklists, or ‘what-if’ scenarios when we had to choose between roadmap items or integration strategies.
+This helped me spot blind spots and prepare mitigation plans earlier.

+- Documentation & communication: I used AI to draft customer-facing guides, onboarding checklists, and even internal updates.
+What would take me hours to polish, GPT condensed to 20–30 minutes, which let me focus on stakeholder alignment rather than formatting.

+- Status summaries: Instead of writing long reports manually, I would feed in ticket notes or support transcripts and have GPT create concise weekly summaries for stakeholders.
+This saved significant time while keeping communication clear.

+- Personal productivity: On a daily basis, I use AI as a sparring partner—brainstorming features, drafting training material, or even rewriting an email in a clearer tone.
+It’s like having an assistant that accelerates my work by 30–50%.

+So for me, AI wasn’t only about the product—it became part of my operating model as a project manager, making research, reporting, and decision-making much faster and more accurate.”

+## “what-if” que mostra pensamento crítico + uso prático de IA.

+“One concrete example was when we evaluated whether to adopt a RAG (Retrieval-Augmented Generation) layer for ChatZAP Delivery.
+The ‘what-if’ question was: Would adding the retrieval step slow down responses so much that customers would notice?

+I used GPT to simulate different scenarios:

+Without RAG: ~3 seconds average response.

+With RAG: retrieval + GPT call.
+Initially, we worried it could add 2–3 seconds and hurt the user experience.

+By running tests and analyzing with GPT, we realized that because RAG sends only the necessary, filtered menu data, the prompt size is much smaller, which offsets most of the retrieval cost.
+The outcome: 3–4 seconds average response time with RAG — essentially the same user experience — but with a 40–60% reduction in token costs and more accurate answers.

+That analysis gave me the confidence to green-light RAG.
+It turned out to be one of our best design decisions: customers didn’t notice any slowdown, and we made the system both cheaper and more reliable.”